Babak's Oriental Carpets

 FLORAL AFSHAR - These specimens are woven in villages near Kerman and the designs are inspired by the carpets from that town.
-The decoration is therefore floral, almost always in repeating motifs, rarely with a central medallion.
+The decoration is therefore floral, almost always in repeating motifs, and rarely with a central medallion.

-The most commonly found ground colours are ivory and bright red.
-These two colours also occur in the designs along with light and dark blue and yellow.
+The most commonly found ground colors are ivory and bright red.
+These two colors also occur in the designs along with light and dark blue and yellow.
 As is often the case in Persian carpets, the borders are limited in proportion to the whole carpet.
 They are classic borders with a central band and two flanking guards.
 The serrated-leaf border is quite common in Afshar Dehajs.
 This demonstrates once again the northerly origin of the Afshar tribe.
 The other motifs often include a decoration formed by a succession of diamond shapes in different sizes.

 Price Range and Value: